-- 149. The Scottish Quality Concerns Scheme (SQCS) provides an opportunity for students, staff and other parties to raise concerns about academic standards and quality in higher education institutions to the QAA. - offering a responsive means for exploring issues brought to QAA's attention outside regular review arrangements.
+- 150. The Scottish Quality Concerns Scheme (SQCS) provides an opportunity for students, staff and other parties to raise concerns about academic standards and quality in higher education institutions to the QAA. - 151.
+The aim of the Scheme is to promote confidence in the Scottish university sector by offering a responsive means for exploring issues brought to QAA's attention outside regular review arrangements.
 The process is designed to be proportionate and to allow for issues to be resolved as early as possible.
 Only concerns which indicate serious systemic weaknesses in an institution's approach to the management of quality and standards are investigated under the SQCS.
-The Scheme cannot be used to resolve individual complaints that do not indicate systemic issues in the management of academic standards and/or quality. - 151.
+The Scheme cannot be used to resolve individual complaints that do not indicate systemic issues in the management of academic standards and/or quality. - 152.
 There is no equivalent to the SQSC in the college sector.
 During the coming year SFC will engage with institutions, SPSO, and other key stakeholders to better understand how systemic issues are currently identified, managed and resolved in the college sector.
-Once we have clear evidence base, SFC will discuss options with the sector to develop proposals for a tertiary approach for implementation in AY2026-27. - 152.
+Once we have clear evidence base, SFC will discuss options with the sector to develop proposals for a tertiary approach for implementation in AY2026-27. - 153.
 For AY2025-26 SFC will review data, the outputs of review activity, and other intelligence from the OF and AM process and, where necessary, we may ask an external agency, e.g. OSCR, ES, QAA, etc., to investigate areas of concern.